– Feeding roles ensure your child establishes a healthy relationship with food and learns to enjoy a variety of foods.

 Infants can’t talk at this age, but they will give you very clear signs when they are hungry or full.
 Your bubs role of deciding whether to eat and how much to eat is the same for when they become a toddler and will continue right through into their teenage years.

-- Children who eat less variety of food.
+- Eating less variety of food

-- Children who eat a less nutritious diet.
+- Eating a less nutritious diet

 - When feeding baby hold the spoon a near the front of their mouth and let the decision to come forward and eat be theirs